Testing Lab Requirements

 - Approved by OSHA as Nationally Recognized Testing Laboratories (NRTLs).
 View a list of OSHA NRTLs.

 - Approved through an OSHA NRTL data acceptance program or OSHA Satellite Notification and Acceptance Program (SNAP).

 - Accredited for ANSI/UL 1598 or CSA C22.2 No. 250.0-08, including Sections 19.7, 19.10-16, by an accreditation organization that is an ILAC-MRA Signatory.

 These requirements are applicable for laboratories conducting both LED ISTMTs and Driver ISTMTs.

 The DLC will accept LM-79 results from laboratories that comply with the DLC LM-79 Testing Lab Requirements.
-A list of DLC approved labs is maintained here.
-Testing must be conducted within the accreditation effective and expiration dates detailed for a given laboratory.
+Testing must be conducted and reports must be issued within the accreditation effective and expiration dates detailed for a given laboratory.